JongYoung-Namgung/APAC/README.md

 If you use APAC in your research, please cite the below manuscript:

-Namgung et al. Automated individual-level parcellation of a putative core auditory region in human Heschl’s gyrus.
+Namgung et al. "Automated individual-level parcellation of a putative core auditory region in human Heschl’s gyrus".

 ## Core developers